Fiat Chrysler and Hyundai report rise in U.S. sales in June

-(Reuters) - Fiat Chrysler Automobiles NV (FCAU.N) (FCHA.MI) and Hyundai Motor Co (005380.KS) reported a nearly 2% rise in U.S. sales for the month of June, helped by strong demand for sport utility vehicles and trucks.
+July 2 (Reuters) - Fiat Chrysler Automobiles NV and Hyundai Motor Co reported a nearly 2% rise in U.S. sales for the month of June, helped by strong demand for sport utility vehicles and trucks.

 Fiat Chrysler said its sales rose to 206,083 vehicles in the month from 202,264 units a year earlier, driven by a 45% surge in sales of its Ram trucks.